 A completed proxy form or a completed absentee voting form must be received by the President (or other person nominated on the forms) at least 5 days before the meeting.
 All forms may be sent electronically.

-The President or another member of the executive will act as Chairman of all meetings.
+The President or another member of the executive will act as Chair of all meetings.

-The Executive Committee may prescribe an electronic voting process for any type of meeting, including the need for a postal vote to amend the Constitution, provided the system gives all Members of the Chapter a reasonable opportunity to participate, and is reasonably consistent with any processes set out for voting in this Constitution.
+The Executive Committee may prescribe an electronic voting process for any type of meeting, including to amend the constitution, provided the system gives all Members of the Chapter a reasonable opportunity to participate, and is reasonably consistent with any processes set out for voting in this Constitution.

-The Chairman of all meetings shall have a deliberative and a casting vote.
+The Chair of all meetings shall have a deliberative and a casting vote.

 Finance

-The Secretary/Treasurer shall open an account in the name of the Small
+The College shall open an account in the name of the Small

 Ruminant Chapter, Australian and New Zealand College of Veterinary Scientists in which all funds shall be deposited and from which duly authorised disbursements shall be made.